We deal with most content on television, radio and video-on-demand services.

 To find out more about Ofcom's rules click on the links below.

 Our rules for television and radio programmes are set out in the Broadcasting Code.
+The rules in the Broadcasting Code also apply to the BBC iPlayer.

 This code is the rule book that broadcasters have to follow and it covers a number of areas, including: